 Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

-In-ear headphones have a time and a place but if you really want to lose yourself in your tunes, a pair of over-ear headphones are the ideal choice.
+In-ear headphones have a time and a place but if you really want to lose yourself in your tunes, a pair of over-ear headphones are the ultimate choice.

-We've whittled down our over-ear headphone reviews and ended up with these sensational pairs.
+We've sorted through all our headphone reviews and ended up with this list of the best over-ear headphones you can buy.
 Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of over-ear headphones that has been through the rigorous What Hi-Fi? testing process.

 How we choose the best over-ear headphones